Why choose Seven Seas Worldwide

 - Lastly, we'll transport your belongings overseas to China, complete customs paperwork to ensure entry into the country, and deliver the containers to your chosen destination, whether that's a home address or to one of our depots or a port for you to collect.

-We can ship boxes to China from the USA by sea or air services — however, the service you choose will largely depend on your budget and timeframe.
-Sending your goods via sea is the cheapest and most environmentally-friendly option, but it can take up to 108 days.
+We can ship boxes to China from the USA by sea or air delivery services — however, the service you choose will largely depend on your budget and timeframe.
+Sending your goods via sea is the cheapest and most environmentally friendly one of our shipping options, but it can take up to 108 days.
 On the other hand, air shipping services take 26 days at a slightly higher cost.

-Fill out our free instant quote form to get the most accurate cost of transporting luggage and boxes from the US to China using our services.
-It only takes a moment to submit and gives a transparent, itemised breakdown of all the fees involved, including warehouse handling, customs clearance, transportation and other related charges.
+Fill out our free instant quote form to get the most accurate shipping costs for sending luggage and boxes from the US to China using our services.
+It only takes a moment to submit and gives a transparent, itemised breakdown of all the shipping rates involved, including warehouse handling, customs clearance, transportation and other related charges.

 When shipping to China, there are several steps both citizens and visitors need to take to avoid paying customs duties.
 Before we send your belongings, confirm your arrival date with Seven Seas Worldwide and ensure you're present in the country when they land.
 Please note that your goods must arrive within six months of your landing, and due to Covid-19 quarantine regulations, you need to be in the country for at least two weeks before we can arrange customs clearance for your shipment.